 The worst attorney general in America is Pennsylvania's Kathleen Kane.
 The distinction is well earned.
-During her tenure, Kane has refused to defend state laws when they were challenged in court, 11 violated longstanding state laws, and thwarted corruption investigations launched by prosecutors.
-12 Attorneys general are supposed to enforce the law and help prosecute crooks.
+During her tenure, Kane has refused to defend state laws when they were challenged in court, violated longstanding state laws, and thwarted corruption investigations launched by prosecutors.
+Attorneys general are supposed to enforce the law and help prosecute crooks.
 But in her indictment on August 6 for allegedly illegally leaking grand jury material and then trying to cover up her wrongdoing.
 The charges filed by Montgomery County District Attorney Risa Ferman, pursuant to a grand jury's recommendation in April, include perjury, official oppression, obstruction of justice, and contempt of court.
-13
+Her list of abuses of the power is long.
+In her short tenure as state attorney general, Kane has: